nmbell/powdrgit/help/Set-GitBranch.md

 ### -GitScript
 Used to provide git commands that will be executed against the specified branches.
-The default command separator is the semi-colon (";").
+The default command separator is the semicolon (";").
-An alternative separator can be specified with the GitScriptSeparator parameter.
+An alternative separator can be specified with the GitScriptSeparator parameter or by setting $Powdrgit.DefaultGitScriptSeparator.
 A literal separator character can be specified with a backtick escape e.g. "\`;".

 ```yaml